Naina137/Titanic_Survival_Prediction/README.md

 - GitHub: https://github.com/Naina137
 - LinkedIn: https://www.linkedin.com/in/naina-kumari-06373132b

-This project reflects my interest in applying Data Science and Machine Learning to real-world problems.
+-

+## Project Conclusion

- Through this project, I explored the complete ML lifecycle, from data preprocessing and analysis to model development, evaluation, and deployment.
+This project demonstrates the complete Machine Learning workflow, from data preprocessing and exploratory analysis to model training, evaluation and deployment using Streamlit.